New Product Lines in Product Search

 Google Can Learn About Products From Product Data Feeds

 Google can learn a lot about products from product data feeds that merchants submit to Google.
 Google is trying to get merchants to submit product feeds even if they don’t use paid product search, to make those products visible in more places on Google in Surfaces across Google as described on this Google Support page: Show your products on Surfaces Across Google.

 We saw that Google is using product feed information to help it distinguish between product pages and accessory pages for those products, as I wrote about in the blog post I linked to at the start of this post.

-Google also describes product markup on their developers page Product.
-Google tells site owners that they should include that markup for their products because:
+And, Google also describes product markup on their developers page Product.
+We also see Google telling site owners that they should include that markup for their products because:

 Product markup enables a badge on the image in mobile image search results, which can encourage more users to click your content.

-By collecting information about products from product feeds, Product Schema, product web pages, and product queries from searchers, Google is collecting a lot of data about products, which could enable it to be pretty good at providing answers to product queries and to understand when new product lines are launched.
+The search engine is collecting information about products from product feeds, product schema, product web pages, and product queries from searchers.
+Google is collecting a lot of data about products.
+That could enable Google to be pretty good at providing answers to product queries.
+It can also help them to understand when new product lines have gotten launched.